Renantis Assel Valley Wind Farm Community Fund (Girvan & District)

 About this fund

-The Girvan & District Assel Valley Community Fund is funded by Falck Renewables from its Assel Valley wind farm in South Ayrshire.
+The Girvan & District Assel Valley Community Fund is funded by Renantis from its Assel Valley wind farm in South Ayrshire.
 The fund supports projects located within or directly benefiting the community council area of Girvan & District.
-Other funds are available for projects benefitting the neighbouring community council areas of Barr Community Fund and Falck Assel Valley Pinwherry and Pinmore, and these are administered under separate arrangements.
+Other funds are available for projects benefitting the neighbouring community council areas of Barr Community Fund and Renantis Assel Valley Pinwherry and Pinmore, and these are administered under separate arrangements.

 An Advisory Panel of local Community Councillors decides on awards from the fund.